 Joanne turned to Jacky, taking his hand into hers.
 “It’s not your fault, you know that, right?”

 Jacky shook his head.
 “It was my careless doing.
 If those letters weren’t laying around, then…”

 “Clara would’ve found other ways to mess with them.
 It doesn’t matter what.”

-Jacky shakes his head.
+Jacky shook his head.
 “Guess not.”

-“It’s not that I can’t take relationships seriously but I can’t find the right person yet.”
-She tosses her hair behind her shoulder real quick.
+“It’s not that I can’t take relationships seriously, but I can’t find the right person yet.”
+She tossed her hair behind her shoulder real quick.
 “All that traveling was also the reason.
 When I met Gino, I thought he was nice and interesting in a sense.
 But that did not mean he was the one.
 I realized that I was so scared of hurting him because he was such a nice guy.
 It became too much like I was trying to persuade myself.
-I wanted to break it off several times but I told myself to stop it with the unsettling feelings and accept a nice guy like him…” She gestures her hand.
+I wanted to break it off several times but I told myself to stop it with the unsettling feelings and accept a nice guy like him…” She gestured her hand.
 “And you get it.
 Trying too hard is just trying after all.
 So I don’t think it was your fault at all.
-If it was anyone’s to blame, it was me for ignoring the signs, acting rash, convincing myself too much that…” She turns to him with a look full of remorse.
+If it was anyone’s to blame, it was me for ignoring the signs, acting rash, convincing myself too much that…” She turned to him with a look full of remorse.
 “Are you mad at me for causing you to lose your job?”